Obama launches mission to cure cancer 'once and for all'

 The cancer initiative will build upon the $2 billion increase in funding approved for the National Institutes of Health last year, White House chief economist Jason Furman told reporters ahead of Obama speech.

-Earlier this month, private companies and academic cancer centers joined together to launch their own mission to fight cancer.
-The Cancer Moonshot 2020 program is aimed at developing a vaccine-based immunotherapy to combat cancer by the end of the decade.
+Earlier this month, private companies and academic cancer centres joined together to launch their own mission to fight cancer.
+The Cancer Moonshot 2020 programme is aimed at developing a vaccine-based immunotherapy to combat cancer by the end of the decade.

 Companies involved include Celgene Corp (CELG.O), Amgen (AMGN.O) Inc and NantKwest Inc (NK.O).